SQL Server Databricks CDC in real-time with BryteFlow

 SQL Server Databricks Automated ETL Pipeline

 Need to load SQL Server data to Databricks on AWS or Azure for Machine Learning or Analytics?
 BryteFlow helps you implement SQL Server Databricks integration with an automated ETL pipeline (no coding) in real-time.
 It carries out SQL Server Databricks Replication using CDC or Change Tracking to sync data with changes at source.
 It loads the first full refresh with multi-threaded parallel loading, automated partioning and compression, and delivers deltas with automated Change Data Capture.
 It provides time-versioned data along with SCD Type2 history.
 BryteFlow transforms and provides ready-to-use data in the Databricks Lakehouse for Machine Learning and Analytics.
-BryteFlow’s SQL Server CDC Replication
+SQL Server to Databricks (Easy Migration Method)

 SQL Server Databricks CDC Options with BryteFlow